Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Knee arthritis symptoms vary massively between people and often fluctuate, but common symptoms include:

-The knee is often sore when you touch it.
-Pain levels tend to fluctuate.
-People often describe arthritis pain as being like a nagging toothache.
 There are a number of things you can do to reduce the pain - visit the arthritis treatment section to find out more.

 Knee swelling is another common feature of arthritis.
 The swelling tends to fluctuate and can cause pain and restricted movement.
-Ice and tubigrip can really help to reduce the swelling associated with arthritis.
-Use the links to find out more.
+Again, as with pain, there may be generalised swelling all around the knee, or the swelling may be more focused on one area, typically either front knee swelling or medial knee swelling.
+Ice and tubigrip can really help to reduce the swelling associated with arthritis and thus reduce knee arthritis symptoms.

-Sometimes arthritis can cause weakness and instability around the knee, and the knee may give way at times.
+Arthritis can cause weakness and instability around the knee, and the knee may give way at times.

 A vicious cycle often exists with knee arthritis where due to pain, we move around less so the muscles get weak and the joint stiffens.
 Then it hurts more so we do even less and the muscles get weaker still.